@azha@lemm.ee to linuxmemes@lemmy.worldEnglish • 5 months agoLinux For Lifelemm.eeimagemessage-square170fedilinkarrow-up11.1Karrow-down1151

-arrow-up1943arrow-down1imageLinux For Lifelemm.ee@azha@lemm.ee to linuxmemes@lemmy.worldEnglish • 9 days agomessage-square175fedilink
+arrow-up1953arrow-down1imageLinux For Lifelemm.ee@azha@lemm.ee to linuxmemes@lemmy.worldEnglish • 5 months agomessage-square170fedilink

 I’ve had that problem before, I think I had to mess around with my fstab and grub config to fix it.